 New technologies often provide the momentum for breakthroughs in basic science and biomedicine.
-The MDC maintains a leading position in fields like the analysis of single cells, the sequencing of RNA and DNA, and multidimensional omics technologies.
+The MDC maintains a leading position in fields like the, the sequencing of RNA and DNA, and multidimensional omics technologies.

 Optical microscopy is a field where the MDC aims to adopt a leading role in the future.
 Today's imaging is a fast-moving field and a key technology.
 The developments of the last years provide unparalleled resolution and penetration into healthy or pathological tissues and cells.

 At the heart of the MDC's approach to new technologies are its.
 These central facilities provide standardized sets of experiments as a service to other scientists.
 They also collaborate with others or tailor and develop existing technology applications to the specific needs of the individual project.
 This powerful approach leads to quick and reliable results as well as patentable innovation.